Back to Learn

 Limitations

-• Reliability — Still make errors on complex tasks
+• Reliability — Still make errors on novel, complex tasks

 Risks and Concerns

-• Unintended actions — Agents might do something you didn't want
+• Unintended actions — Agents might misinterpret goals

 Summary